-The new year has ushered in new traffic safety laws for California, which our Orange County car accident lawyers hope, will help save lives, prevent injuries and make our roadways safer for everyone.
-According to the California Highway Patrol’s website, these laws or changes to current laws, were passed by the state Legislature and signed by Governor Jerry Brown.
+The new year has ushered in new traffic safety laws for California which will help save lives, prevent injuries and make our roadways safer for everyone.
+According to the California Highway Patrol's website, these laws or changes to current laws, were passed by the state Legislature and signed by Governor Jerry Brown.
 Here are some of the new laws of which we should all be aware.

 Assembly Bill 53 was passed during the 2015 Legislative session and took effect Jan.
 1. Under this new law, children under 2 must ride rear-facing, in an appropriate child passenger safety seat.
 If a child weighs 40 pounds or more or is more than 40 inches tall, he or she is exempt from this law.
 Please remember that state law still requires that all children under the age of 8 be properly restrained in an appropriate child safety seat in the back of the vehicle.